Indigenous Peoples Law & Policy

 Unparalleled Experiential Learning Opportunities

 The IPLP Program provides students with unparalleled clinical opportunities.
-We offer three year-round faulty-led clinics focused on working with tribes and Indigenous communities across the world.
+We offer three year-round faculty-led clinics focused on working with tribes and Indigenous communities across the world.
 Students get the opportunity to work closely with tribal leaders, institutions, and courts to promote justice in Indian country and work on a wide range of Indigenous human rights advocacy projects in the United Nations and other international human rights bodies.

 IPLP’s advocacy projects provide pro-bono legal research and advocacy assistance, internship and clinical placements, and community-based workshops to strengthen tribal self-governance, institution building, and respect for Indigenous peoples’ human rights.
 IPLP’s clinical work integrates theories of Native knowledge, critical race practice, and Indigenous legal theory with the aim of decolonizing and reforming domestic and international law relating to Indigenous peoples’ rights.